jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 - [IBM Chatbot types](https://www.ibm.com/blog/chatbot-types/) - this IBM article was one we looked at a lot, it explains the different types of chatbots arranged in order from least intelligent/conversational to the highest intelligence and conversation skill
 - [Yellow AI Chatbot types](https://yellow.ai/blog/types-of-chatbots/) - this was another article we loooked at, it also explains the different types of chatbots with a few extra examples and types that are hybrids

 Once we had agreed upon the type of chatbot we wanted to try create we needed to look into how we could get this done, what tools and solutions are there out there to do this.
 We had already at this point decided that using Python was the best course of action, it is a powerful modern language that we are both very comfortable with, it is also known for being great to use when manipulating data and Natural Language.
-Gareth started to look into different tutorials and blog posts about how to create and train chatbots in python, some of which are linked below, the common denominator between a lot of these was the use of the chatterbot python library to create and run a chatbot in python, this library was was Gareth decided to use to create Minerva as it allowed us to actually create the chatbot using python code.
+Gareth started to look into different tutorials and blog posts about how to create and train chatbots in python, some of which are linked below, the common denominator between a lot of these was the use of the chatterbot python library to create and run a chatbot in python, this library was what Gareth decided to use to create Minerva as it allowed us to actually create the chatbot using python code.

 - [Hubspot - Craft your own chatbot](https://blog.hubspot.com/website/python-ai-chat-bot)
 - [Realpython - Build a chatbot in Python](https://realpython.com/build-a-chatbot-python-chatterbot/)